TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 tocOptions: '{"tags":["h2","h3","h4"]}'
 ---

 *Last month, I designed a CTF challenge involving zip file attacks.
-This post is a collection of the techniques, insights, and notes I’ve gathered.
-I’ve uploaded the challenge on [GitHub](https://github.com/TrebledJ/attack-of-the-zip) along with a simplified playground.*
+This post is a collection of the techniques, insights, and notes I've gathered.
+I've also uploaded the challenge on [GitHub](https://github.com/TrebledJ/attack-of-the-zip) along with a simplified playground.*

 ---